AnnFell/AoC2024/readme.md

 **Day 11**
 Part 1 is done, now I need to think about how to do it without overfilling the java heap size with stones.

+**Day 12**
+Part 1: this seems straightforward, what will part 2 be??